Q: What are the boundaries for Vista Little League?

 Q: What equipment do I need to provide for my player?

 A: The league will provide team hats and jerseys.
 Players will be responsible for having the following items:

-Protective Cup (Single A)
+Protective Cup (Single A and up)

 Once your team has been assigned its color scheme, you can purchase pants, socks, and a belt accordingly.

 Q: Can I make a “buddy” or coach request?

 A: Yes!
 For these two divisions, teammate and coach requests are accepted and honored as much as possible.
 To do this, go to your account profile, click the edit icon next to your child's name, and you'll be taken to a page where you can input the requests.
 If there’s a case where we have more requests for a particular coach than we can accommodate, we do the best we can to place players where they’d like to be.
 In all other divisions (AA and up), player assessments are used to determine placement to help ensure parity among teams and that kids are playing at appropriate competitive levels.
 If you register or make your request after teams have been assembled, you will be assigned to a team based on roster needs and it is unlikely that we will be able to accommodate teammate and coach requests in these instances.